Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 All.
 Even though a scope of

-All also targets the Power nets, these can be specifically targetted by adding a second, higher-priority rule, with a scope of
+All also targets the Power nets, these can be specifically targeted by adding a second, higher-priority rule, with a scope of

 Two Routing Width design rules have been defined, the lowest priority rule targets All nets, the higher priority rule targets objects in the 12V net or the GND net.